TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

 ## Introduction

-This project is a comprehensive tool designed for network enumeration and SSH management.
-It provides capabilities for subdomain enumeration, port scanning, and executing scripts remotely over SSH.
-The tool is modular, making it easy to extend and adapt to your specific networking needs.
+The ZeroDayZooKeepers is a schoolproject aimed to be a toolbox for etichal hackers and others in the cybersecurity buisness.
+It aims to automate certain tasks made regulary all runnable with one and the same script. !Disclaimer: This is a school project and may or may not be finished!

 ## Features